ComBin/puppet-opensearch/REFERENCE.md

 ##### <a name="port"></a>`port`

-The port that the Elasticsearch instance should be listening on.
+The port that the Opensearch instance should be listening on.

 Default value: `9200`